steve-ayerhart/guile-xmms/README.md

 # guile-xmms
-Guile buildings for the XMMS client library
+Guile bindings for the XMMS client library